 We hope that the written response answers all your concerns satisfactorily.
 If it doesn't, please let us know and we will continue our enquiries.
 We will make every effort to ensure that all your concerns are resolved, but if you are not completely satisfied there is another stage to take things further.

-Should you be dissatisfied with the outcome of the local resolution process, you are entitled to go to the second stage of the NHS complaints procedure and request that your complaint is considered by the Health Service Ombudsman for England.
-You can contact the Health Service Ombudsman by writing to:
+Should you be dissatisfied with the outcome of the local resolution process, you are entitled to go to the second stage of the NHS complaints procedure and request that your complaint is considered by the Parliamentary and Health Service Ombudsman for England.
+You can contact the Ombudsman by writing to:

 We understand that making a complaint may be difficult but support is available